Total Distance: 42.5 km

 The portage wasn't easy.
 Despite it being well-groomed, it was undulating and had a number of twists and turns.
 The incessant rain created a lot of slick mud puddles.
 It seemed longer than the posted distance, but perhaps that was just my state of mind.

 As I neared the end of it on my second load, I passed a pair of fellows heading in the opposite direction.
-I chatted for a minute with the elder fellow and he told me that I looked familiar.
-He said he was from Georgetown, to which I have no connection.
-Maybe he has read some of my trip reports on this site?
+I chatted for a minute with the older fellow and he told me that I looked familiar.
+He said he was from Georgetown, ON, to which I have no connection.
+I'm not even sure if I've ever been there.
+Maybe he has read some of my trip reports on this site and seen my photo?

 It was noon when I put in at Erables at the campsite at the end of the portage.